HeiningaVE/HeiningaVE.github.io/CV.md

 > *Altmetric Attention Score*: compares the attention score with other output of the same age.
 A score in the 93rd percentile, for example, means that 93% of its publications scored the same or lower than it.
 Altmetrics data is provided by Altmetric.com, a research metrics company who track and collect the online conversations around millions of scholarly outputs.
 ![](/img/altmetric.jpg) Further information about how the Altmetric Attention Score is calculated is available [here](https://www.altmetric.com/about-altmetrics/the-donut-and-score/).

-> *Open Science score*: 50% of my research is free to read online.
-According to ImpactStory (i.e., [total-impact.org](www.total-impact.org), this level of availability puts me in the **top 26%** of openness by researchers.
-Moreover, 41% of my papers are published under a fully Open license like CC-BY, making them available for a wide range of reuse (not just reading).
+> *Open Science score*: 88% of your research is free to read online.
+This level of availability puts you in the top 2% of researchers accroding to https://profiles.impactstory.org/.
+Moreover, 35% of my papers are published under a fully Open license like CC-BY, making them available for a wide range of reuse (not just reading).
 This important because Open Science is critical to accelerating the way we discover knowledge, and research funders are able to more quickly and efficiently maximize their return on investment.